wheelercj/pm-md/README.md

 If you install from source, the resulting markdown file's format can be customized by editing `collection.tmpl` using the types defined in `types.go` and the `template.FuncMap` defined in `main.go`.
 See the links under "developer resources" below for more details about templates.
 Use `go build` and `go install` after editing.

+## examples

+* `pm-md collection.json documentation.md` reads collection.json and saves markdown to documentation.md.
+* `pm-md collection.json` reads collection.json and saves markdown to a new file with a unique name based on the collection's name.
+This will NEVER replace an existing file.
+* `pm-md collection.json --statuses=200` does the same as the previous example but does not include any sample responses except those with a status code of 200.
+* `pm-md collection.json --statuses=200-299,400-499` does not include any sample responses except those with a status code within the ranges 200-299 and 400-499 (inclusive).
+* `pm-md collection.json -` reads collection.json and returns markdown to stdout.
+* `pm-md - -` receives JSON from stdin and returns markdown to stdout, such as with `cat collection.json | pm-md - -`.
+* `pm-md - out.md` receives JSON from stdin and saves markdown to out.md.
+* `pm-md api.json --show-response-names` reads api.json and saves markdown with response titles to a new file.

 ## developer resources

 Here are some resources that were helpful when creating this app.